 Evidence:

 The optimal time to commence ART for HIV infection during cryptococcosis remains controversial.
 Four randomised trials3,108-110 to determine optimal timing of ART initiation in HIV-CM co-infection have been conducted in RLS settings, using induction regimens which are not currently preferred, including fluconazole (800 mg daily) monotherapy108, Amb-D 0.7 mg/kg daily109, and Amb-D 0.7-1mg/kg daily and fluconazole 800 mg daily for 2 weeks.
-The largest of these was halted due to excess mortality in the early (1-2 weeks) arm (45%) versus the deferred (5-6 weeks) arm (30%).3 These data seem to suggest that initiating ART within 2 weeks of CM presentation is too early and that delaying ART initiation for 4-6 weeks reduces the incidence of C-IRIS and death.
-In a separate, prospective observational study conducted in RLS, 106 HIV-CM patients underwent routine CSF culture and analysis at a median of 15 days and commenced ART at a median of 18 days from CM diagnosis and treatment (Amb-D 1 mg/kg daily).
-Patients with culture-negative CSF prior to ART commencement had significantly lower rates of neurological deterioration, microbiological relapse, and C-IRIS, with a trend to reduced mortality over 24 weeks.45 More recently, a retrospective analysis from combined cohorts of several studies in resource-rich settings did not appreciate higher mortality in those receiving early ART in the first two weeks of antifungal therapy compared to those with delayed therapy.111 In all, early ART in RRS, will need careful justification and close monitoring; further randomised studies may be helpful.112
+3 These data seem to suggest that initiating ART within 2 weeks of CM presentation is too early in the setting of suboptimal antifungal therapy, and that delaying ART initiation for 4-6 weeks reduces the incidence of C-IRIS and death.
+CSF sterility prior to ART commencement may be another factor 45 Aa retrospective analysis of combined cohorts in RRS did not appreciate higher mortality in those receiving early ART in the first two weeks of antifungal therapy compared to those with delayed therapy.111 In all, early ART in RRS, will need careful justification and close monitoring; further randomised studies may be helpful.112

-There are no studies for timing of ART initiation in other forms of cryptococcosis, those with cryptococcal antigenemia or those recommencing ART after a period of ART interruption.
-Early concerns that potent integrase inhibitors pose an increased risk of C-IRIS have been disproven.113 Some reports suggest that patients presenting with CM within 2 weeks of starting ART may have increased early mortality, and may benefit from withholding of ART and restarting at 4-6 weeks114-116 – further studies are needed.
+There are no studies for timing of ART initiation in other forms of cryptococcosis, those with cryptococcal antigenemia or those recommencing ART after a period of interruption.
+Early concerns that potent integrase inhibitors pose an increased risk of C-IRIS have been disproven.113 Whether those presenting with CM within 2 weeks of starting ART require withholding of ART remains uncertain.114-116

 Recommendation:

-(DI) We strongly recommend against immediate or very early commencement of ART.
+(DI) Immediate or very early commencement of ART is not recommended.

 Depending on antifungal induction therapy availability: